wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    :width: 100%
    :alt: Sentinel 5P Air quality

-   Nitrogen dioxide measure by Sentinel-5P (Credit: ESA)
+   Nitrogen dioxide measure by Sentinel-5P (Credit: ESA).
+Satellite data can be used to show things the human eye cannot readily percieve - like concentrations of pollutants in the air.

 \\